What Is Sebonic Financial?

 Sebonic Financial is an online mortgage lender offering you six different types of mortgages and a set of refinancing options.

-What sets Sebonic apart from other mortgage sites like Better Mortgage or Lending Tree is that they lend directly to you; you don’t have to go through a third-party.
+What sets Sebonic apart from other mortgage marketplace companies like Lending Tree is that they lend directly to you; you don’t have to go through a third-party.

 The company behind Sebonic is Cardinal Financial, which is based in Charlotte, N.C.
 Though it might seem confusing, Sebonic is Cardinal’s website for capturing leads for borrowers who want to get a mortgage or refinance their existing mortgage.